John Deere 1025R vs. Kubota BX23: Which is Better?

 The main differences between these compact utility tractor models are performance and power, attachments, cost of operation, and uptime.
 While none of these differences on their own are huge, they can add up, making a big difference in your ability to complete your tasks efficiently.

-Performance and Power
+Performance and Power Differences

 The John Deere 1025R and the Kubota BX23 have hydraulic systems that power the various attachments operators might use.
 The higher hydraulic flow rate found on the 1025R offers increased performance through faster, more efficient operation of the hydraulic attachments.